 A lot of players were discouraged by the fact that in Burial at Sea, the Carbine looked great but fired a three-round burst instead of a powerful single shot.

 Quite a lot of players and fans were rather cross with the fact that, as revealed in the Behind the Scenes video for Burial at Sea-Part 2, that the DLC will probably be the last Bioshock game.
-Even more anger came from that fact that Irrational sold the rights to 2K/Take Two studios, who made the much-hated Bioshock 2.
+Given that the rights are now in the hands of the team that made the divisive Bioshock 2, whether the franchise should continue or not is up for debate.

 The Handymen.
 Wide AOE attacks, high damage, immunity to Shock Jockey, high health, a weak spot that can be extremely hard to hit, the ability to leap huge distances, and the ability to electrify sky lines make the rare encounters with them a nightmare.